 Taking this course will not only give you more diverse ways to facilitate healthy spaces for queer families but it will also give you more opportunities to role play and practice showing up in the hard moments.

 TOPICS OF DISCUSSION WILL INCLUDE:

-- Reviewing best practices of how to establish a welcoming and comfortable space to LGBTIQQA folks from Part I and report back on successes and openings.
+- Reviewing best practices of how to establish a welcoming and comfortable space to LGBTQIA folks from Part I and report back on successes and openings.